mikaeloduh/practice-python-tk-mvc/README.md

-# Cycle Time Calculator
+# Cycle Time Estimating Utility

-The purpose of this project is to develop a calculator to estimate machining cycle time.
-Makes Production planning easier to estimate time cost.
+The purpose of this project is to develop a tool to estimate machining cycle-time.
+Makes production planning easier to estimate time cost.

 Features:

  * Simply input workpiece data and processing parameter
- * Get estimated cycle time in just one click
+ * Get estimated cycle-time in just one click
- * Supported save and load JSON formatted file
+ * Supported save/load in JSON format
- * Compatible with legacy profile, by importing the machine .dat file
+ * Compatible with legacy profile, by importing machine .dat file